EcoByteBasher/CrosswordAssistant/README.md

   Enter known letters in order, use SPACE for unknown letters (wildcards).
   Example: `C??T??` will find words like *CARTON*, *COSTLY*, etc.
   Solve is enabled as soon as you have typed at least one wildcard character.
-  Note that the dictionary currently only contains words of at least 3 letters.